Lucas-Granucci/MULTI-NER/README.md

 ```

 ## Datasets
-The data for this project is stored in the `\data\raw` directory and are sources from the [WikiANN](https://huggingface.co/datasets/unimelb-nlp/wikiann) multi-lingual NER dataset.
+The data for this project is stored in the `\data` directory and are sources from the [WikiANN](https://huggingface.co/datasets/unimelb-nlp/wikiann) multi-lingual NER dataset.

 ## Model Architecture
 The model architectures being tested are Bert, BertCrf, Bert-Bilstm, Bert-Bilstm-Crf.
 These models can be found in the `src/models` directory.